slothoth/Fall-From-Heaven/README.md

   #### BullshitHard:
   ##### Mercurians:
   Not directly playable, needs Wonder completed to summon, and then takes over that city.
 Needs to also be switchable to that player via ui prompt Units spawn on mercurian gate when Good units die, that whole headache as with Infernal
-  - [ ] New Civ spawned midgame
+  - [ ] New Civ spawned midgame      think we use barb clans method
-  - [ ] Forced city transfer to the civ
+  - [ ] Forced city transfer to the civ      doable in Lua
-  - [ ] Switch player midgame
+  - [ ] Switch player midgame              very hard
-  - [ ] UI prompt from events to do switch
+    - [ ] UI prompt from events to do switch        doable
-  - [ ] Ability modifier of "Good" unit applied to other civs units
+  - [x] Ability modifier of "Good" unit applied to other civs units
-  - [ ] lua event when "Good" unit dies to spawn angels for this civ Lua : Event : UnitRemovedFromMap
+  - [x] lua event when "Good" unit dies to spawn angels for this civ Lua : Event : UnitRemovedFromMap
   ##### Infernals
-  - [ ] Evil units globally reborn as manes, like Mercurians
+  - [x] Evil units globally reborn as manes, like Mercurians
-  - [ ] Summoned through first to tech, takes over a barbarian city
+  - [ ] Summoned through first to tech, takes over a barbarian city           easy to do first to tech.
+Barb city is harder tho.
+Need to implement Free City spawning
   - [ ] UI prompt option to play as them, basically Mercurians but we need more work to make the city
-  - [ ] cannot gain or lose pops with food, manes add population to a city
+  - [x] cannot gain or lose pops with food, manes add population to a city.
   ##### Kuriotates:
   Sprawling, have bigger cities, 3 distance, but only allowed 3 cities.
 Other cities founded are Settlements, which have 0 yields and only allow access to resources.
 This seems very hard.
   - [ ] 4 tile workable cities, seems fucking impossible, dll bound as fuck.
 Then again, Yaxchilan?
 It bugs out and gives like 180 yields for each sometimes